ALach89/AlachCAGEOpaper/README.md

 PhreeSCALE - Version 1.2  March 31, 2016

 The following files are available:
--PhreeSCALE-V1.2.exe
+-PhreeSCALE-V1.2.exe : The executable of PhreeSCALE
--gmp.dll : it's necessary to copy this file to the same folder as the executable -Pitzer.dat : database for the Na2SO4-MgSO4-H2O ternary system -PhreeSCALE-V1.2.txt : which describe rapidly the new keywords and the modifications.
+-Pitzer.dat : database for the Na2SO4-MgSO4-H2O ternary system
+-PhreeSCALE-V1.2.txt : which describe rapidly the new keywords and the modifications.
 For more detail see attached article